k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 order.

 The configured order must remain stable while the network has live allocations.
-For `first_available`, additional capacity may be appended, but existing entries must not be reordered or modified.
-The operational contract is specified in
-[Changing strategies and ranges](#changing-strategies-and-ranges).
+For `first_available`, additional capacity may be appended through entries that resolve to new IPPool identifiers, but existing entries must not be reordered or modified.
+The operational contract is specified in [Changing strategies and ranges](#changing-strategies-and-ranges).

 For `first_available`, Whereabouts resolves entries to their existing IPPool